kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

 For each of the following scenarios, choose the most appropriate treatment option from the list above.

 ### Q83
-A 46-year-old woman with renal calculi has a routine ultrasound which reveals three small stones in the gallbladder.
+A 46-year-old woman with renal calculi has a *routine ultrasound* which reveals *three small stones* in the gallbladder.
-#### Answer: D. Low-fat diet - ?
+#### Answer: D. Low-fat diet - TRUE
+- Patient is asymptomatic
+	- Only a small proportion of asymptomatic calculi actually go on to provoke an attack or require surgery
+- *Prophylactic surgery is not required*

 ### Q84
-A patient admitted 3 days ago with RUQ pain, vomiting, rigors and a temperature greater than 38°C, which have failed to settle despite intravenous antibiotics.
+A patient admitted 3 days ago with *RUQ pain*, *vomiting*, *rigors* and a *temperature* greater than 38°C, which have failed to settle *despite intravenous antibiotics*.
-#### Answer: E. Urgent cholecystectomy - ?
+#### Answer: E. Urgent cholecystectomy - TRUE
+- Patient is having an acute attack of cholecystitis
+	- May have an empyema, which has failed to settle with conservative treatment
+- NOTE Urgent surgery is required

 ### Q85
-A 50-year-old man known to have gallstones in the gallbladder, who has had two previous attacks of biliary colic, one requiring hospital admission.
-He has a past medical history of epilepsy, and a vagotomy and pyloroplasty.
+A 50-year-old man *known to have gallstones* in the gallbladder, who has had *two previous attacks* of biliary colic, one requiring hospital admission.
+He has a *past medical history* of epilepsy, and a *vagotomy* and *pyloroplasty*.
-#### Answer: B. Elective open cholecystectomy - ?
+#### Answer: B. Elective open cholecystectomy - TRUE
+- Patient has had several attacks of biliary colic - *requires surgery*
+	- PSHx of upper abdominal surgery - an open procedure is required

 Q86-93: Theme: Chest Injuries